To quickly become a rockstar engineer, there are 15 tips for young engineers to follow. These tips will help you reach your full potential.

 Starting work as a young engineer can be daunting.
 But if you have the right game plan to level yourself up, you’ll become an amazing engineer in no time.

 The key is just initiative.
 You need to have a deep desire to better yourself.
 Because no one will light a hotter fire under you than yourself.
-Especially since many engineers around you will only coast by.
-So like playing a videogame, constantly level yourself up, to grow.
+Especially, since many engineers around you will only coast by.

 Which tips for young engineers do you think are most important?
 What tips have helped you the most as a young engineer?